 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. Two years as a Health Services Worker Trainee may be substituted for the General Experience.
+For state employees, two years of experience as a Health Services Worker Trainee may be substituted for the General Experience.

 Incumbents in this class may be required to travel.